-In June 2017, the GASB issued Statement No. 87, Leases, which will be in effect beginning fiscal year 2021.
+In June 2017, the GASB issued Statement No. 87, Leases, which was to be in effect beginning fiscal year 2021.
+GASB 95 postponed the effective date to fiscal year 2022.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
 The College is following the State's Office of Financial Management directives to prepare for the implementation of this Statement.

-In June 2018, the GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, which will be effective for the fiscal year ending June 30, 2021.
+In June 2018, the GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, which was to be effective for the fiscal year ending June 30, 2021.
+GASB 95 has postponed the effective date to fiscal year 2022.
 This Statement require that interest cost incurred before the end of a construction period be recognized as expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
 As a result, these costs will no longer be included in the capitalized cost of capital assets reported by the College.
 The Statement will be applied on a prospective basis and the interest costs capitalized prior to implementation will continue to be recognized as those assets are depreciated.